rootwork/rootwork.org/hugo/content/blog/2010-12-17/index.md

 slug: 'google-chrome-cause-nonprofit-deathmatch-strikes-again' # Recommended length is 3 to 5 words.
 aliases:
   - '/p/101217'
-description: 'Description' # For SEO and social media snippets.
+description: "It's great that Google is directing money to nonprofits, and letting people decide where those donations go.
+But it's frustrating how Chrome for a Cause is rooted in a scarcity model — in which organizations must compete rather than collaborate." # For SEO and social media snippets.
-summary: 'Summary' # For the post in lists.
+summary: "It's great that Google is directing money to nonprofits, and letting people decide where those donations go.
+But it's frustrating how Chrome for a Cause is rooted in a scarcity model — in which organizations must compete rather than collaborate." # For the post in lists.

 draft: false # Change to 'false' to publish this post.
 featured: false